 The importance of making a good first impression, especially online, cannot be understated.
 Modern consumers are bombarded with an overwhelming volume of information on a daily basis, to the point that we’ve very little attention to spare for any one site.
 What that means for you is that if your website doesn’t wow someone right from the start, they’re likely going to end up taking their business elsewhere.

-“Your company’s website is today’s business card,” explains PR professional Jason Dodge.
-“More often than not, your website is a prospect’s first introduction to your brand.
-Is it a positive experience?”
+Often your website is a prospect’s first interaction with your brand.
+Is it a positive experience?

 Let’s take a bit of time to stop and consider what sort of impression your website may be making — and what you can do if it’s a bad one.

-Bar none, the most important component of any website is that it’s easy to use.
+An important component of any B2B website is that it’s easy to use.
 If a website is slow to load or frustrating to navigate, most people aren’t going to take the time to soldier through it.
-They’re just going to go to a competitor’s website, and hope that it’s better-designed than yours.
+They’re just going to go to a competitor’s website, and hope that it’s easy to get around than yours.

 “A recent study presented evidence that 94% of participants rejected a small business website due to design flaws,” reads a Wheelhouse Advisors post.
 "Poor navigation is one of the leading causes of website bounce rates....
 [Good navigation] has to be automatic.
 Instinctive.
 The more you enhance your usability and organization, the more user-friendly your website’s design will be.”

 With that in mind, there are a few design rules every site should generally follow: